Randall’s Island Park’s Repository

 Randall’s Island Park Alliance staff participate in the nation’s longest-running community science bird project: Audubon’s Christmas Bird Count.
 This information allows researchers and agencies to understand the long-term health and status of bird populations across North America.

-Randall’s Island Park Alliance staff, volunteers, and members of the public participate in weekly water quality testing to detect bacteria from the genus Enterococcus, which are associated with fecal coliform presence.
+Randall’s Island Park Alliance staff, volunteers, and members of the public participate in weekly water quality testing.
+This community-based initiative provides valuable data on water quality and safety by testing enterococcus, a fecal indicator associated with sewage contamination.

 Randall's Island Urban Farm and staff in partnership with four other urban farms & gardens look at the growth of shiitake and oyster mushrooms on cottonwood and mulberry trees sourced from the Freshwater Wetland.
 This study aims to explore the ability of different substrates to produce fruiting bodies of different mushroom varieties.